RishiK1999/Pyre/README.md

 # Pyre
-A networking website that matches mentors with mentees
+A networking website that matches mentors with mentees.

 Installations:
 1. Node.js